87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 H1 - There is significant correlation between oil price and increase sales

+H0: The earthquake did not have an impact on sales.No significant diff between the average sales before & after the earthquake.

+H1: The earthquake had an impact on sales.A significant difference between the average sales before and after the earthquake.

 ## Objectives:

 - Which dates have the lowest and highest sales for each year?